haiduc32/Contract2Markdown4AI/README.md

 - Converts OpenAPI 3.0 and Swagger 2.0 (JSON/YAML) to Markdown.
 - Generates separate files for each operation for better granularity.
-- Includes component schemas and security definitions.
+- Includes schemas and security definitions.
 - Optimized for AI context windows.

 ## Installation